owncast/owncast/docs/backend.md

 %% See https://jojozhuang.github.io/tutorial/mermaid-cheat-sheet/
 %% for a cheat sheet on creating this diagram.
 %% Paste this document in https://mermaid.live as a quick way to edit.

+%% TODO: Add links between nodes and the actual code.

 %% This is a graph style diagram, Top Down. graph TD